A Gift Guide for the Busy Small Business Owner (What to Gift Yourself This Year in Life & Business)

 Stop spinning your wheels trying to come up with what to post each week.
 These tools make planning and repurposing content easier:

-• MetricoolMy favorite all-in-one scheduler.
+Metricool – My favorite all-in-one scheduler.
 Plan, post, and track content across multiple platforms in one place.
 Skip logging into each app just to post, and avoid distractions or doom-scrolling.
 A free plan is available!

-• My Upcoming Digital ProductHow to Plan 12 Months of Valuable Content in Less Than 2 Hours.
-This will walk you through my system that simplifies your content planning so you can get consistent without the stress.
+My upcoming content planning mini course and workbook – How to Plan 12 Months of Valuable Content in Less Than 2 Hours.
+This will walk you through the system that simplifies your content planning and ensures that your content actually serves your dream clients.
+Stay in the loop on the release by signing up here!

 SEO, Searchability & Visibility

 Search-driven marketing is what helps people find you long after you hit publish.
 It’s also one of the most sustainable ways to market your business.
+More info on SEO/AEO/GEO here.

 See also: Why Your Business Needs an Evergreen Resource Library.